mdranger/chain3j/README.rst

 For further information refer to
 `Using Infura with chain3j <https://chain3j.github.io/chain3j/infura.html>`_

-Instructions on obtaining Ether to transact on the network can be found in the `testnet section of the docs <http://docs.chain3j.io/transactions.html#ethereum-testnets>`_.
+Instructions on obtaining Mc to transact on the network can be found in the `testnet section of the docs <http://docs.chain3j.io/transactions.html#ethereum-testnets>`_.